picosonic/js13k-2022/devdiary/diary.md

 Like in previous years, just before the theme was announced I created a new project template with updated build and minify steps from my entry last year.

-As soon as the theme was announced I had some thoughts as to what kind of game I want to create to fit the theme, here as some of my inital thoughts/notes/ideas ..
+As soon as the theme was announced I had some thoughts as to what kind of game I want to create to fit the theme, here as some of my initial thoughts/notes/ideas ..

 DEATH
 -----
-* The irreversable cessation of all biological functions that sustain an organism
+* The irreversible cessation of all biological functions that sustain an organism
 * End of consciousness
 * The grim reaper
-* Human skull as a representaion / symbol
+* Human skull as a representation / symbol
 * The opposite of life
 * Point in time representing the end of a timeline which started with birth
 * Ageing